 A 3D game consists of different components:

-Game Objects such as Models, Lightings, HUDs
+Game Objects – such as Models, Lightings, HUDs

 Game Engine – This is what makes the game interactive.
 Part of its functionality is to add, remove and move objects around the scene, detect collisions and to respond to them adequately.
 Depending on the framework used, all of it or most of it is written in script files.